mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-There are no reliable reports of a vessel surviving a Misjump that carried it more than 36 parsecs, though there are the usual wild spacers’ tales.
+There are no reliable reports of a vessel surviving a Misjump that carried it more than 36 parsecs, though there are the usual wild spacers' tales.
 It is assumed that those vessels that Misjumped and were not seen again were destroyed.
 It is definitely known that some vessels have been destroyed by Misjump accidents since in some cases debris was found.